plewis/plewis.github.io/phylogenetics/iqtree.md

 The `-B` setting tells IQ-TREE to assess support for individual edges (splits) using **ultrafast bootstrapping**.
 We will discuss what bootstrapping is in lecture (and how ultrafast bootstrapping differs from standard bootstrapping), but, for now, just know that this option will end up assigning a value to each edge in the summary consensus tree that tells you how plausible that edge is.
 Edges with ultrafast bootstraps > 95 are strongly supported, values smaller than that are more questionable.

 This analysis will take awhile (most of the time is spent figuring out which substitution model is best), so you might use the time to read on past the next couple of questions to get some background.
-Once the unpartitioned analysis finishes, view the output file `turtle.fa.iqtree` in your favorite text editor (nano, BBEdit, Notepad++, etc.) and answer these questions:
+Once the unpartitioned analysis finishes, view the output file `unpart.iqtree` in your favorite text editor (nano, BBEdit, Notepad++, etc.) and answer these questions:

 > :thinking: How many substitution models were tested in the unpartitioned analysis?